 4. Buy gold futures

 The contracts typically require a minimum purchase of 100 ounces of gold.
-Many investors complain that the details of futures are confusing and that it's difficult to finalize them.
+Novice investors should exercise extreme caution with futures contracts due to the high degree of borrowing typically involved.

 Before you go King Midas and turn your entire portfolio to gold, take the following precautionary steps:

 - Decide your risk tolerance: Investing in gold futures can be risky, while ETFs can help spread out your risk.